-- Was the application for registration filed in the Hong Kong SAR within 6 months of the filing date of the Convention application or WTO application (section 41(1))? - Does the application include: - the name of the country, territory or area for which a right to priority is claimed; - the date of filing of the Convention application or WTO application; and
+- Was the application for registration filed in Hong Kong within 6 months of the filing date of the Convention application or WTO application (section 41(1))? - Does the application include: - the name of the country, territory or area for which a right to priority is claimed;

-IPD HKSAR Trade Marks Registry the application number assigned to that application? (rule 9(1)) If an applicant does not include the priority application number in his application we will give him notice to do so: see Notice to file a priority application number, below.
+- the date of filing of the Convention application or WTO application; and - the application number assigned to that application? (rule 9(1)) If an applicant does not include the priority application number in his application we will give him notice to do so: see Notice to file a priority application number, below.